Contact

 Urban forests are particularly affected by the consequences of global warming.
 Researchers and students at the university are investigating how such green spaces can be made more resilient to heat and drought using the example of Eversten Holz.

-Students analyse soil, water, flora and fauna
+Students investigated soil, water, flora and fauna

 The groundwater level is crucial